MicrosoftDocs/prose-py-api-docs/prosepy/docs-ref-conceptual/readcsv.md

 builder = cx.ReadCsvBuilder(path_to_file)
 # optional: builder.target = 'pyspark' to switch to `pyspark` target (default is 'pandas')
 result = builder.learn()
-result.data(5) # examine top 5 rows to see if they look correct result.code() # generate the code in the target
+result.preview_data # examine top 5 rows to see if they look correct result.code() # generate the code in the target
 ```